metaterminal/brownpuzzleclub/content/archive/_index.md

 ### Brown Puzzlehunt 2023

-In 2023, <a href="https://2023.brownpuzzlehunt.com/">Brown Puzzlehunt</a> asked puzzle-solvers to defeat an eldritch evil, Blueno, which threatened to destroy all of Brown University.
+In 2023, <a href="https://2023.brownpuzzlehunt.com/">Brown Puzzlehunt</a> asked puzzle-solvers to defeat an eldritch evil, Blueno, which threatened to destroy all of Providence.